abelandjones/eleven-interview/README.md

 # Developer Brief

 Welcome to the **Eleven Developer Brief**!
-We are excited to seeing your work.
+We are excited to see your work.
 This brief is designed to test your skills in front-end development, Shopify, and API integration.
 Please follow the instructions below to get started.

 ## Setup Details